rover-app/mcp-cli/README.md

 ```

 This package wraps Rover's MCP SSE endpoint, allowing you to connect Rover to any MCP client with support for the `stdio` transport.
-You should configure Rover on a per-project basis, with the appropriate `ROVER_REPO_ID`.

-## Environment Variables

-You can find these in your Rover dashboard.
+You can generate an API key from your Rover dashboard.

-- `ROVER_API_KEY` - Your rover API key
-- `ROVER_REPO_ID` - The ID of the repository for the current project